 While preparation and filing of the reply brief and the oral argument for the case will occur after the end of the semester, where possible, students will have the opportunity - on a voluntary basis - to write the reply brief and orally argue the case.

-The seminar will meet weekly at the Office of the Appellate Defender, 11 Park Place, Suite 1601, New York, NY, on Wednesdays from 2:10 to 4:10 p.m.
-If Clinic activities will take place outside of this time slot, students will be given advance notice of any changes in class schedule.
+The seminar will meet weekly at the Office of the Appellate Defender, 11 Park Place, Suite 1601, New York, NY.
+If Clinic activities will take place outside of the regular time slot, students will be given advance notice of any changes in class schedule.

 The seminar portion of the class will cover three broad areas: (1) the lawyering and counseling skills necessary to represent indigent clients appealing their convictions; (2) substantive elements of criminal appellate advocacy (issue spotting, standards of review, the preservation doctrine, harmless error analysis, and remedies); and (3) brief-writing skills (including analysis of a record, issue selection, and developing a theory of the case).
 There will also be seminar sessions dealing with oral advocacy, challenging a conviction by means of a post-verdict motion in trial court, and other types of advocacy appellate attorneys can engage in on behalf of their clients (for example, parole advocacy, addressing prison-related problems, immigration matters, social work assistance).

 Criminal Procedure is a pre- or co-requisite.
 Evidence is also preferred as a pre- or co-requisite.

 The Office of the Appellate Defender represents indigent defendants in cases from Bronx and New York Counties.
 To avoid any possible conflict of interest, students who are likely to have pending applications for employment with either the Bronx or New York County (Manhattan) District Attorneys’ Offices may not be able to participate in the clinic.